csdms/bmi/docs/source/csdms.rst

 bindings for all of the CSDMS supported languages, so that the model becomes a plug-in for within the CSDMS framework.

+..
+   "becomes a plug-in for"?
+I don't understand.

 Any model that provides the BMI functions should also be straightforward to ingest as a component into other component-based modeling frameworks.
 For example, all model coupling frameworks